fprijate/tlborm/src/mbe-syn-source-analysis.md

 # Source Analysis

-The first stage of compilation for a Rust program is tokenisation.
+The first stage of compilation for a Rust program is tokenization.
 This is where the source text is transformed into a sequence of tokens (*i.e.* indivisible lexical units; the programming language equivalent of "words").
 Rust has various kinds of tokens, such as:

 * Identifiers: `foo`, `Bambous`, `self`, `we_can_dance`, `LaCaravane`, …
 * Integers: `42`, `72u32`, `0_______0`, …